The Haven Early Days Unit

 Giving families the right support from the very start of their SEND journey.

-Our Early Days Unit will deliver targeted, early intervention at nursery level, ensuring families receive the right support at the right time.
+The Haven Early Days Unit will deliver targeted, early intervention at nursery level, helping to make sure that families receive the right support from the very start of the education journey.
 By addressing needs before they escalate, we can give children the best possible start and reduce the risk of exclusion and problems later on in school life.

-The Unit will provide a welcoming, homely facility where families can access tailored support from the moment concerns arise.
+Working in partnership with experienced care providers, the Haven will provide a welcoming space where families can access support from the moment differences are noticed.
 Children with identified needs can attend small therapy groups, with a strong focus on communication, sensory needs, social development and integration.
-Families and carers will be offered practical guidance, therapies, and workshops to build skills, understanding, and confidence at home and in social environments.
+Families and carers will be offered practical guidance, therapies, and workshops to build skills, understanding and confidence in how to manage at home and in social environments whilst they await CAMHS assessment and formal diagnosis.

-The Unit will also work in partnership with local nurseries, health visitors, and early years professionals to provide outreach and share best practice, ensuring children receive consistent support, so facilitating easier transition into mainstream or specialist settings.
-Early intervention in a child’s development can ease future challenges, prevent exclusions, and ensure every child has the best opportunity to flourish.
+The Haven will work in partnership with local nurseries, health visitors, and early year professionals to provide outreach and share best practice, ensuring children receive consistent support, so facilitating easier transition into mainstream or specialist settings.

 What We’ll Offer